xdrop/EnsureJ/README.md

 [![Build Status](https://travis-ci.org/xdrop/PassLock.svg?branch=master)](https://travis-ci.org/xdrop/passlock)

 A validation framework for Java focused on a clear user friendly API with lots of pre-defined tests.
+The framework is still in a very early stage with lots of checks that can be added, so **contributions are encouraged and very welcomed!**

 ## Examples